-- Probability distribution: a listing of all the outcomes of an experiment and the probability associated with each outcome - Characteristics: - The probability of a particular outcome is between 0-1 inclusive - The outcomes are mutually exclusive - The list of outcome is exhaustive.
-So the sum of the probabilities of the outcomes is equal to one
+- Probability distribution: a listing of all the outcomes of an experiment and the probability associated with each outcome - Characteristics: - o The probability of a particular outcome is between 0-1 inclusive. - o The outcomes are mutually exclusive. - The list of outcomes is exhaustive.
+So, the sum of the probabilities of the outcomes is equal to one.